Victoria is an avid reader whose opinions are based on how each novel ranks within its genre.

 — Ruth Ware, The Turn of the Key

-What genuinely impressed me was that I've felt Ware has lacked on in her past novels, was her use of subtle but descriptive and relative imagery.
-She was able to build the house and its gardens so perfectly that I could probably draw you a picture of it all off the top of my head.
-However, she doesn't make it a burden or over baring.
-I enjoyed the way she built the world, and hope that her future novels are so perfectly dictated.
+What genuinely impressed me was that I've felt Ware has lacked on in her past novels was her use of subtle but descriptive and relative imagery.
+She was able to build the house and its gardens so perfectly that I could probably draw a picture of it all off the top of my head.
+However, she doesn't make it a burden or overbearing.
+I enjoyed how she built the world and hope that her future novels are so perfectly dictated.

-I love it when something I thought I knew turns out to be wrong while I'm reading. in "The Turn of the Key" I was not disappointed.
-I thought I had a good grip on what was going to happen in the end and new the answer to "whodunit" but I was genuinely half wrong and that is great!
-Now I know half wrong sounds a bit disappointing however I have been a lot of psychological thrillers lately and have been picking up on some writers ques, so I thought (in my own arrogant way) that I had figured out Wares novel.
-Thankfully I was wrong and it was so worth it!
+I love it when something I thought I knew turns out to be wrong while reading.
+In "The Turn of the Key," I was not disappointed.
+I thought I had a good grip on what would happen in the end and knew the answer to "whodunit," but I was genuinely half wrong, which is great!
+Now I know half wrong sounds a bit disappointing; however, I have been a lot of psychological thrillers lately and have been picking up on some writer ques, so I thought (in my own arrogant way) that I had figured out Wares' novel.
+Thankfully I was wrong, and it was so worth it!

 If you haven't read a Ruth Ware novel then this is the perfect place to start.
 "The Turn of the Key" was an immersive read that I didn't want to put down.
 It is filled with real characters a driving plot and twists that will leave you thinking about the book for days.
 I put it on my must-read list.
 Ruth Ware novels are only getting better, so dive in, and enjoy the ride!

 Noel Penaflor from California on October 02, 2019: